State Regulations in Indiana

 If the seller cannot produce the title, the seller will need to get a replacement title at a license agency before completing the sale.
 Don't buy a car that doesn't have a title.

 The seller isn't required to show the vehicle registration to you at the time of the sale, but seeing that document might give you peace of mind that the tags are legitimate and that the vehicle has passed recent emissions tests.

-The license branch will collect a 6% sales tax from you, based on the purchase price of the vehicle.
-You will also pay a fee to transfer the title.
-You should receive your new title in the mail in seven to 10 days.
+The license branch will collect a 7% sales tax from you, based on the purchase price of the vehicle.
+You will also pay a $15 fee to transfer the title.

 When you sell your used vehicle to an individual, instead of to a dealership, first create a bill of sale for your buyer.
 The bill of sale acts as a receipt and proof of the sale.
 Give the buyer a copy and keep a copy for yourself.
 Both of you should sign it.

 You must also sign the vehicle title over to the buyer so that he or she can title and register the vehicle in his or her own name.
 When you sell the vehicle, you do not have to return the license plate or your registration card to BMV.